microbiomedata/NMDC_documentation/docs/howto_guides/portal_guide.md

 Various output data files are available from samples findable through the NMDC that have been run through the NMDC standardized workflows.
-Output files from each omic type are sorted by the specific workflow (e.g. Metagenome Assembly, Annotation) that was run and are each available for download when the sample of interest is selected.
+Output files from each data type are sorted by the specific workflow (e.g. Metagenome Assembly, Annotation) that was run and are each available for download when the sample of interest is selected.
 Users must log in with an ORCID account before downloading data.